cagrigsby/panthera_test/_posts/2024-11-14-oscp-goodies.md

 ### Do The Suggested Labs
 Duh.
 TJ Null list [here](https://docs.google.com/spreadsheets/u/1/d/1dwSMIAPIam0PuRBkCiDI88pU3yzrqqHkDtBngUHNCw8/htmlview), LainKusanagi list [here](https://docs.google.com/spreadsheets/d/18weuz_Eeynr6sXFQ87Cd5F0slOj9Z6rt/edit?gid=487240997#gid=487240997).
 A reddit user named [/u/obeyeater](https://www.reddit.com/r/oscp/comments/1gee7m4/from_zero_to_90_points/) compiled them both into a study tracker [here](https://docs.google.com/spreadsheets/d/1nzEN0G6GzneWCfs6qte6Qqv-i8cV_j6po-tFlZAOx1k/edit?gid=488959887#gid=488959887).
 Make a copy, update it, check your progress.

 How many do you need to do?
 This is impossible to know, and as much as you may want a discrete number, anyone who gives you one is pandering.
-Your background is different from mine, your test will be different from mine.
+Your background is different from mine; your test will be different from mine.
 I would say do writeups as you go and take note of when you need to look for hints.
 If it's on something not covered by the Exam material, fine.
 If you're needing to search for writeups because you forgot to do something simple or just never got the syntax right, you're probably not ready.

 You need to be able to knock out Proving Grounds Easy machines with no help for sure.
-If you need help on a Medium box, it better be because you had something to learn.
+If you need help on a Medium box, it better be because you had something to learn outside the course material.

 ### Have a Process For Taking Notes
 Notice that I did not say something generic like "take good notes."
 You need a process.
 Maybe this is a no brainer, but I never said this was a post for people with brains.
-I think sometimes I failed at this because I figured I understood something well enough to not need notes, buta couple mistakes with that is too many.
+I think sometimes I failed at this because I figured I understood something well enough to not need notes, but a couple mistakes with that is too many.
 Look at all the random OSCP gitbooks on the internet, those are from people who prioritized taking notes.
 Look at them, think seriously about the best way for you to emulate them, and then do it.
-Copy mine if you like, they're [here](https://github.com/pentestpop/OSCP_Vault).
+Copy mine if you like, again they're [here](https://github.com/pentestpop/OSCP_Vault).
 You can download the repo and open it as a vault in Obsidian.
 Here's a taste:

 ![](/assets/images/OSCP_Tricks/tasty.png){: .responsive-image}

 I just keep this open in a window at all times and add to it when I learn something new or want to remember some syntax.

 ### Use AI
-I know you can't do it on the exam, but you can learn a lot from asking ChatGPT to breakdown a command or *why* something is failing.
+I know you can't do it on the exam, but you can learn a lot from asking ChatGPT to break down a command or *why* something is failing.
 Google is great, Stack Overflow is great, reddit is great, the Offsec discord is great, but AI tools can be awesome for specific questions or questions people on other forums deem unworthy to answer for one reason or another.
 Yes, ChatGPT can hallucinate, but you'll probably learn from that blowing up in your face too.
 The tools are incredibly useful, and it's a waste not to use especially knowing that the other team is.

 Btw, as of November 2024, [Claude](https://claude.ai/) is better for code, but the free tier is more limited by message, so sadly you might want to skip the "Perfect, that works, thank you" messages.
 I tend to be polite to chat bots, but hey I'm from the South.